 Chicken Soup is a comfort food classic, so this creamy chicken soup is one of my Mom’s recipes that I just had to learn.
 Filled with chicken, celery, carrots, broth, garlic, and plenty of seasonings, the flavor is unbeatable.
 And thanks to heavy cream and white wine, every spoonful has the creamiest, silkiest texture.
 This is truly the best chicken soup recipe ever, one that our family can’t get enough of, and I hope your family loves it too!

-Making chicken soup from scratch is easier than you think!
-Chicken, broth, veggies, and the right ingredients to season and create a creamy texture make up the bulk of this homemade recipe.
+Making creamy chicken soup from scratch is easier than you think!
+Chicken, broth, veggies, and the best ingredients to season and create the right texture make up the bulk of this homemade recipe.
+This is my favorite recipe that my Mom makes, and it’s her original recipe!
+Everyone that makes this soup asks for the recipe.
+It is a standout.

 Can I add potatoes to this chicken soup recipe?